The Sermon & The Church -

 About Dr. Haddon Robinson:

-Dr. Haddon Robinson is President of Gordon-Conwell Seminary in South Hamilton, MA, Harold John Ockenga Distinguished Professor of Preaching at Gordon-Conwell Theological Seminary, and he is widely regarded as an expert in the area of preaching.
+Dr. Haddon Robinson was President of Gordon-Conwell Seminary in South Hamilton, MA, Harold John Ockenga Distinguished Professor of Preaching at Gordon-Conwell Theological Seminary, and he was widely regarded as an expert in the area of preaching.
 Dr. Robinson was named one of the twelve most effective preachers in the English-speaking world in a 1996 Baylor University poll.
-He is also co-director of the Doctor of Ministry Program at Gordon-Conwell.
+He served as co-director of the Doctor of Ministry Program at Gordon-Conwell.